ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - **Message size is larger than**, with the value 2 MB

-- **Message contains none of these words**, with the keywords "Approved by Contoso financial team".
+- **Message contains none of these words**, with the keywords "Approved by Contoso financial team"

 #### Review percentage